rancher/elemental-docs/versioned_docs/version-1.4/quickstart-cli.md

 # Elemental the command line way

-Follow this guide to have an auto-deployed cluster via rke2/k3s and managed by Rancher with the only help of an Elemental Teal ISO.
+Follow this guide to have an auto-deployed cluster via rke2/k3s and managed by Rancher with the only help of an Elemental ISO.

 <Prereqs />